sassoftware/esp-kubernetes/README.md

 * access to a Pivotal UAA server in a container
 * access to the **cf-uaac** Pivotal UAA command-line client to configure the UAA server

-Both of these containers are supplied in the publically available repository:
+Both of these containers are supplied in the publicly available repository:

 ```text
 ghcr.io/skolodzieski/uaac            3.2.0      265MB